summer-ospp/help-en/docs/index.md

 ## Which communities can sign up for participation

-This activity is open, as long as the repository in the open source community adopts [OSI organization approved open source license](https://opensource.org/licenses) or [ODI organization approved and recommended Open Knowledge License](https://opendefinition.org/licenses/), and other open and shared licenses are all supported by this activity.
+This activity is open, as long as the repository in the open source community adopts [OSI organization approved open source license](https://opensource.org/licenses) or [recommended Open Knowledge License](community.md#recommended-open-knowledge-license), and other open and shared licenses are all supported by this activity.

-Please refer to the community guide for the recommended license list of ODI organization certification supported by this activity（ community.md )。

 For the open source community focusing on promoting open source, welcome to contact the organizing committee to communicate how to promote this open source activity and subsequent cooperation.